 3. Max shall be escaping from the prison if not guarded properly.

 The above sentences do not have a single, concrete answer.
-Apart from doubt, they also explain the ambiguity present in a certain situation.
+Apart from doubt, they also explain the ambiguity in certain situations.
 The sentence, Shall we be starting our journey?
-Takes the meaning, should we start our journey? or should we not start our journey yet?
+Takes the meaning, should we start our journey?
+Or should we not start our journey yet?
 Do you insist on starting the journey?

 The phrase conveys the uncertainty and the possibility of more than one answer or reason for the posed question.
 This is what the future continuous tense suggests.
 Thus, ‘shall be’ may not be used to give a sheer or a concrete meaning to the sentence in which it is said.

-‘Should be’ is used in sentences to describe an event that must compulsorily take place or something that should be followed.
+‘Should be’ is used in sentences to describe an event that must compulsorily occur or something that should be followed.
 It stresses the necessity and importance.
 It is used in the present participle tense.
 For example,

 1. They should be eating vegetables for dinner.